Laguna Coast Wilderness Park: Laguna Canyon Foundation

-Today, more than 200 Laguna Canyon Foundation volunteers help Orange County Parks manage these very special coastal canyons.
+Laguna Canyon Foundation volunteers help Orange County Parks manage the coastal canyons.
 The James and Rosemary Nix Nature Center on Laguna Canyon Road in the Wilderness Park contributes to this effort by featuring exhibits, educational programs, guided hikes and other activities.
 In 2015, it was featured, along with other organizations, in Laguna Beach Eco Heroes, a 30-minute documentary by The My Hero Project.
 The efforts of the Crystal Cove Alliance, ECO-Warrior Foundation|ECO Warrior, Laguna Bluebelt, Nancy Caruso, One World One Ocean, Pacific Marine Mammal Center, Wyland, and Zero Trash Laguna were also highlighted in the documentary.